-- 1. The appeal process may be used by a student and his/her parent/guardian only in those instances where an activity suspension exceeds nine (9) calendar days. - 2.
-The decision of an appeal panel is final.
-The decision cannot be appealed to the Superintendent or Board of Trustees. - 3.
+1. The appeal process may be used by a student and his/her parent/quardian only in those instances where activity suspension exceeds nine (9) calendar days.

+- The decision of an appeal panel is final.
+The decision cannot be appealed to the Superintendent or Board Trustees. - 3.
 A student is not allowed to participate during the appeal process.